Top 10 Angular Architecture Mistakes You Really Want To Avoid

 Such rule set prevents imports between features (would break isolation) as well as imports from feature into core (would break eager / lazy boundary)

-This is pretty amazing because itā€™s fully automated way to validate architecture on every single pull request (or build) which provides us with a bulletproof guarantee that it stays clean for the whole project lifetime!
+This is pretty amazing because itā€™s a fully automated way to validate architecture on every single pull request (or build) which provides us with a bulletproof guarantee that it stays clean for the whole project lifetime!

 Would you like to save time and skip right to the proven scalable automated Angular architecture validation setup?